kiryk/akeros/README.md

 The first two are loaded from the disk, the latter one is initialized by zeroing.

-After these, the kernel clears the screen, displays a welcome message and proceeds to reading user commands.
+After that, the kernel clears the screen, displays a welcome message and starts waiting for user commands.

 ### Memory map

-As the kernel uses just one memory segment, it can only operate 64kBs of memory, which is further split into two parts:
+As the kernel uses just one memory segment, it can only use 64kBs of memory, which is further split into two parts:

 1. The first 20 480 bytes (0Fh-4FFFh) are reserved and used only by the kernel and its buffers.
 2. The other 45 056 bytes (5000h-10000h) are left for external programs.

-Every program is loaded at the memory address 5000h, and its internal references are expected to be adjusted to that address.
+Every program, when it is run, is loaded at the memory address 5000h, and its internal references are expected to be adjusted to that address.

-At this point, the size of the kernel got very close to 20 480 bytes, so the above numbers can be expected to change soon.
+At this point, the size of the kernel got very close to 20 480 bytes, so the above numbers are expected to change soon.

 ### Handling system calls